 Baronial Event Refund Policy shall be posted on Baronial Event websites.

 When a non‐Baronial entity which is SCA Inc. approved sponsors a Baronial event, profits are split 50‐50.
-The Baronial share of the profits will be turned over to the Baronial treasury for the General Fund per Kingdom policy.
+The Baronial share of the profits will be used for the Baronial General Fund unless the Event bid specifies another fund such as the Travel Fund.

 Autocrats of Baronial events are responsible for filing financial reports per Kingdom Policy and within reporting deadlines.